Our Services

 Helpful Resources

-IBS is a functional gut disorder marked by recurrent abdominal pain linked to bowel habit changes (diarrhea, constipation, or both), plus bloating, gas, and sometimes mucus; warning signs like weight loss, bleeding, black stools, anemia, persistent fevers, or being woken from sleep need prompt medical care.
+Irritable bowel syndrome (IBS) is a functional gut disorder causing recurrent abdominal pain tied to changes in bowel habits—diarrhea, constipation, or both—along with bloating, gas, and sometimes mucus.
+Red-flag symptoms requiring prompt medical care include unexplained weight loss, rectal bleeding, black stools, anemia, persistent fevers, or symptoms that wake you from sleep.

 Irritable Bowel Syndrome (IBS) is a common digestive condition that affects millions of people worldwide.
 While it does not cause permanent damage to the intestines, IBS symptoms can significantly impact daily life, comfort, and mental well-being.